-Sustainability: Massachusetts regulations restrict maximum lighting power density (LPD) between a range of 36 and 50, due to State concerns about the significant power usage use in indoor cultivation.
+Sustainability: Massachusetts regulations restrict maximum lighting power density (LPD) between thresholds ranging of 36 and 50, due to State concerns about the significant power usage use in indoor cultivation.
 HHG aims to surpass 95% of other MA licensees in reducing LPD.
 Hybrid greenhouse design is the hallmark of Holistic Health Group's operations.
-While nearly all other operators in Massachusetts have opted for existing indoor warehouses and new steel buildings, HHG has committed to modern agricultural technologies for its cultivation.
-The company will also utilize a mix of other sustainable and traditional energy solutions, including solar, geothermal and liquid natural gas to support its power needs for supplemental lighting, HVAC, extraction, kitchen, dispensary and office operations.
+While nearly all other operators in Massachusetts have opted for existing indoor warehouses and/or new steel buildings, HHG has committed to modern agricultural technologies for its cultivation ranging from LED lighting for its early, mother & supplemental greenhouse lighting.
+In addition the company's site is improved with just short of an acre of outdoor Cannabis cultivation area.